pdave34/fifa_players_api/README.md

 ## Introduction

 FastAPI implementation for managing mock list of players.
-This mock list of players has been adjusted with randomized skill attributes and originate from [data.world](https://data.world/raghav333/fifa-players)
+This mock list of players has been adjusted with randomized skill attributes and originatefrom [data.world](https://data.world/raghav333/fifa-players).

+## Instructions

-# Produced in Python 3.12.1
+### produced in Python 3.12.1

 ## Install required packages: